ansible-collections/dellemc.os10/roles/os10_bgp/README.md

 Example playbook
 ----------------

 This example uses the *os10_bgp* role to configure the BGP network and neighbors.
 It creates a *hosts* file with the switch details, a *host_vars* file with connection variables and the corresponding role variables.
+The hosts file should define the `ansible_network_os` variable with the corresponding Dell EMC OS10 name.

-When *os10_cfg_generate* is set to true, the variable generates the configuration commands as a .part file in *build_dir* path.
+When `os10_cfg_generate` is set to true, the variable generates the configuration commands as a .part file in *build_dir* path.
 By default, the variable is set to false.
 This example writes a simple playbook that only references the *os10_bgp* role.
-The sample host_vars given below.

 **Sample hosts file**